crazyworm04/PrintingPatterns/README.md

 # PrintingPatterns
-Class of basic methods for printing different patterns (of stars and numbers).
+Java class of basic methods for printing different patterns (of stars and numbers).
 I wrote this class as practice, when I was first learning "for" loops.